 Establishing Percent Reduction Goals: The LDC approach recognizes that the assimilative capacity of a waterbody depends on the flow, and that maximum allowable loading varies with flow condition.
 Existing loading and load reductions required to meet the TMDL water quality target can also be calculated under different flow conditions.
 The difference between existing loading and the water quality target is used to calculate the loading reductions required.
-Percent reduction goals are calculated through an iterative process of taking a series of percent reduction values applying each value uniformly between the concentrations of samples and verifying that no more than a fixed percent of the samples exceed the water quality target concentration.
-PRG are calculated for each watershed and bacterial indicator species as the reductions in load required so no instantaneous water quality observations would exceed the water quality target for E. coli and Enterococci and no more than 25 percent of the samples exceed the water quality target for fecal coliform.
-This is because for the PBCR use to be supported, criteria for each bacterial indicator must be met in each impaired waterbody.
+Percent reduction goals are calculated through an iterative process of taking a series of percent reduction values applying each value uniformly between the concentrations of samples and verifying that no more than a fixed percent of the samples exceed the water quality target for E. coli and Enterococci and no more than 25 percent of the samples exceed the water quality target for each bacterial indicator in each of the samples exceed the water quality target for each bacterial indicator in each of the impaired waterbody.
 Table 5-1 presents the percent reductions necessary for each bacterial indicator in each of the impaired waterbodies in the Study Area.
 The PRGs range from 41 to 97 percent.